 Our contemporary funeral home has a large chapel and plenty of room for gathering with friends and family.
 Should you wish to host coffee and tea, wine and cheese or even lunch or dinner, we can handle food and beverage catering.
 Because we know that each life is different and every family is unique, our funeral home team is trained to listen carefully and help you design a one-of-a-kind funeral or memorial service.

 At Earthman Southwest Funeral Home, we pride ourselves on creating events that truly celebrate you or your loved one.
-Whether you are seeking a simple cremation service with close family and friends, a traditional funeral service with a catered reception or an imaginative Life Well Celebrated® event complete with a live band, favorite foods, a full bar and funeral favors, we take care of every detail.
+Whether you are seeking a simple cremation service with close family and friends, a traditional funeral service with a catered reception or an imaginative Life Well Celebrated ® event complete with a live band, favorite foods, and funeral favors, we take care of every detail.
 We are here to help you and your family celebrate a life like no other.

-From scrapbooking to sailboats, guitars to golf balls, Texas barbecue to Texas bluebonnets, we take the things that mattered to someone and string them together to create a singular, heartfelt memorial.
+From scrapbooking to sailboats, guitars to games, Texas baseball to Texas bluebonnets, we take the things that mattered to someone and string them together to create a singular, heartfelt memorial.

 Comfort and value